serge-scl/mini-keyboard/README.md

 at the analog input in the range from the lower barrier to 65000.
 I used analog sensors of fairly low quality.
 I was unable to purchase Hall sensors with PWM output.
 But if they show good results, I would recommend them.
-The main problem with calibrating and setting up this sensor mechanism is obviously that all the rods pass through the holes of the movable grid with the same gap.
-To do this, I propose to assemble this working unit as follows.
-The rod rests on the foot, which is in contact with the motherboard.
-This part, into which the rod rests, is in turn made of soft metal, such as solder.
-When installing, the rod passing through the mesh hole simply lightly touches the solder foot.
-Then an installation matrix or cover is placed on top, having the same shape from the inside as a pyramid keyboard.
-But the matrix is made of hard material such as aluminum.
-This ensures that the top points of the rods are precisely aligned.
-Then we begin to move the perforated mesh, shifting it in such a way that all four directions of the XY axes are shifted by the amount of the gap.
-This way we align all the rods.
-Then we create a load or force on the matrix cover so that the rods enter the solder, locking in this position.
-After which the cover can be removed and replaced with the pyramid keyboard itself.
 I decided to use the MPR121 as a capacitive touch sensor controller.
-This is a fairly budget chip, and since I write code in CircuitPython, Adafruit has its own library for the MPR121.
+ This is a fairly budget
+chip, and since I write code in CircuitPython, Adafruit has its own library for the MPR121.
 It should be noted that the choice of CircuitPython was due to the fact that it also has good HIDs, which is